 The track was given the title Blessing, which we only know from looking at the copyright papers (Palin had to be credited and would earn royalties on the track).
 We’d never know it from looking at the album’s track listings, as the band decided to feature it as a hidden track.
 Consequently it has never been listed on the album sleeve.

-This means that when Rock’n’Roll was released to the world in August 1987, Palin’s contribution was initially a surprise, albeit a very well-received one.
+This means that when Rock’n’Roll was released to the world on 17 August 1987, Palin’s contribution was initially a surprise, albeit a very well-received one.
 People were going, “is that him?!” when Palin’s voice suddenly came on.

 On the vinyl and cassette release, Blessing was placed at the end of side one, after the track Stone Deaf In the U.S.A., in effect making it track 5 on side A. Again, you would never know this from looking at the track listing.